Media manipulation: Search engine marketing

 Businesses have many tactics to entice customers to their websites to generate revenue, such as banner ads, search engine optimization and pay-per-click marketing tools.
 They all serve different purposes and use different tools that appeal to multiple types of users.
 Banner ads appear on sites in an attempt to attract visitors to a linked website.
 Search engine optimization is a technique in which a website is optimized to receive a higher ranking from the search engine, causing it to be returned more often in searches.

 Distraction

 Distraction by major events

-Commonly known as "smoke screen", this technique consists of making the public focus its attention on a topic that is more convenient for the propagandist.
+Commonly known as a "smoke screen", this technique consists of making the public focus its attention on a topic that is more convenient for the propagandist.
 This particular type of media manipulation has been referenced in popular culture.
 For example, the movie Wag the Dog (1997) illustrates how the public can be deceitfully distracted from an important topic by presenting another whose only quality is that of being more attractive.

-Politicians might distract the public from domestic issues by diverting attention to global issues in order to reduce pressure domestically.
+Politicians might distract the public from domestic issues by diverting attention to global issues to reduce pressure domestically.